anthonyfdunphy/portfolio-website/README.md

 # Anthony Dunphy Portfolio Website
 This is a portfolio website build as part of my studying with UCD/Code Institute.
 The website showcases my work to date along with some sample photographs and videos of projects I have worked on.
+The aim was to create a miminalist site design which would aid readability and site loading speeds.
 The live version of the site can be found [here](https://anthonyfdunphy.github.io/portfolio-website/).

 ![portfolio-website](https://i.imgur.com/RqmBJGD.png)